-- Limit vacation rental uses to areas that possess tourist amenities - Provide policy makers with multiple options for drawing the boundaries, including: - Alternative No. 1: Recommends US 101 and US 20 be used as an easily understood break point, with VRDS allowed west of US 101 and south of US 20 (least restrictive) - Alternative No. 2: Similar to first option, but limits VRDs west of US 101 and south of US 20 to areas in close proximity to ocean views, beach access, and tourist commercial uses. - Alternative No. 3: Limit VRDs to areas where tourist commercial uses are concentrated - Alternative No. 4: Limit VRDs to areas outside of R-1 and R-2 residential zones (most restrictive)
+- Limit vacation rental uses to areas that possess tourist amenities - Provide policy makers with multiple options for drawing the boundaries, including: - Alternative No. 1: Recommends US 101 and US 20 be used as an easily understood break point, with VRDS allowed west of US 101 and south of US 20 (least restrictive) - Alternative No. 2: Similar to first option, but limits VRDs west of US 101 and south of US 20 to areas in close proximity to ocean views, beach access, and tourist commercial uses. - Alternative No. 3: Limit VRDs to areas where tourist commercial uses are concentrated (most restrictive)